 Finally, I have some oddballs for you.
 This is the bedroom fire part that I mentioned earlier.
 Bedroom fires are also an extremely common event, yearlong.
 There are a few factors that can make this worse during the holidays.
 For example, the candles I mentioned earlier will often set fire to sheets, or a lampshade, if left unattended.

 Space heaters are another issue.
 Depending on your building, they may violate fire code, and after a few hours, they can become obscenely hot.
-Choose a space heater that uses a ceramic or quartz element, and find one with a safety shutoff that will kill the power at high temperatures.
+Choose a heater that uses a ceramic or quartz element, and find one with a safety shutoff that cuts the power at high temperatures.